THE DOVER WAR MEMORIAL PROJECT

 Gill, H. W. E.

 Henry William F. Gill, T/6012484, was a Lance Corporal in the Royal Army Service Corps, 737 Artillery Company.
-He was 24 when he was killed in the Nijmegan area, Holland on 30 October 1944, and is buried in the Uden War Cemetery, Netherlands.
+He was 24 when he was killed in the Nijmegan area, Holland on 30 October 1944 in a motor cycle accident.
+He is buried in the Uden War Cemetery, Netherlands.
 6 H 3

 "Never forgotten" - 1949 -Mother, Brothers and Sister